FanPu1/bioinformatics-hub/README.md

   >sequence 2
   AAAATTTAAAATTT
   ```
+  It is invalid to have two sequences with the identical sequence Id.

 - Invalid charactor

-  The sequence Id can have any charactors.
+  The sequence Id can contain any charactors.
 The sequence should only contain letters a-z, A-Z, "-" (gap) and * (termination).

+- Single sequence without a sequence Id

+  A single sequence wihtout a sequence Id is a valid input sequence.
+This application will automatically add "Unamed sequence 1" as its sequence Id.

+- The first sequence in multiple sequences do not have a sequence Id

+  If the first sequence in multiple sequences do not have a sequence Id, this application will automatically add "Unamed sequence 1" as its sequence Id.

 - Numbers in sequences